 In that situation, you may be able to receive compensation under your own insurance policy.
 Your policy may contain coverage accidents caused by uninsured or underinsured motorists.
 In that case, you will make a claim with your insurance company for damage.
 However, your insurance company has an interest in paying out as little as possible in damages, which may mean that you need to speak with an attorney.

-If you have been involved in an accident in the Dallas-Fort Worth area, and you believe you need to speak with an attorney to ensure you are fairly compensated, call the Dallas automobile accident attorneys at the Barber Law Firm.
+If you have been involved in an accident in the Dallas-Fort Worth area, and you believe you need to speak with an attorney to ensure you are fairly compensated, call the Dallas automobile accident attorneys at The Barber Law Firm.
 We will provide you with a free consultation on your case, and if we choose to accept it, you pay us nothing until we obtain damages for you.
-Call us today at 972-231-5800 to learn more or to schedule your free consultation.